Low-cost, no-load funds are just the start

 We keep your investing costs low

-On average, Vanguard no-load mutual fund expense ratios are 82% less than the industry average.*
+The average Vanguard mutual fund expense ratio is 84% less than the industry average.*

 What does that mean for you?
 When less is taken out of your funds' earnings to cover expenses, more stays in your account—where it belongs.

 We have a track record of competitive long-term performance

 87% of Vanguard no-load mutual funds performed better than their peer-group averages over the past 10 years.**